-The National Blood Authority (NBA) is funding and managing the development of the following six evidence-based modules, Patient Blood Management (PBM) Guidelines.
-The PBM Guidelines reflect a systematic review of the scientific literature considered by a Clinical/Consumer Reference Group for each module represented by experts from relevant colleges, societies and consumer groups.
+The National Blood Authority (NBA) has funded and managed the development of a series of evidence-based Patient Blood Management (PBM) Guidelines, comprising six modules.
+The PBM Guidelines reflect a systematic review of the scientific literature and clinical expert consensus.
+Further details on the development process are outlined on the development process page.

 Module 1 Critical Bleeding/Massive Transfusion is intended to assist and guide health-care professionals in making clinical decisions when managing patients with critical bleeding who require or are likely to require massive transfusion.